K7MDL2/Teensy4_USB_Host_RS-HFIQ_Library/README.md

 Uses the Teensy 4 CPU USB host port.
 The RS-HFIQ uses 150ma over that USB host port so you need a decent 5V supply to account for this.

-Contains 1 Arduino terminal program example to do all commands the RS-HFIQ supports.
-It is not yet using the new library, it was the test program used to figure out how it all worked.
+Contains 2 Arduino terminal program examples to do all commands the RS-HFIQ supports.
+O
+a.
+SDR_RSHFIQ_.ino was the test program used to figure out how it all worked and is self-contained.
+b.
+SDR_RSHFIQ_Lib.ino shows how to use the library.

 In theory this should also permit control via Omni-Rig2 interface from PC or Linux SDR programs because the serial interface will accept all commands in the same format the RS-HFIQ accepts.
 (Not tested yet)